work-shop/newport-art-museum-website/wp-content/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 7.0.1 =
+= 7.0.2 =
-Version 7.0.0 contains important additions to support privacy controls, bug fixes, and various enhancements.
+Version 7.0.2 contains important bug fixes and various enhancements.
 It is recommended for all users.